gianlucarenzi/usbamigafloppy/README.md

 Copyright (C) 2018 John Tsiombikas <nuclear@member.fsf.org>

 The host software (amigafloppy tool) is released as free software, under the terms of the GNU General Public License v3, or later.
-See `LICENSE.sw` for details.
+See `LICENSE.sw` or licence.txt for details.